 This time again you’ll want to enter a different subject, something along the lines of a thank you for opening the last email and maybe offer them a free gift like an exclusive video which you only send to those on your email list so that they feel special and engage with your content.

-This will strengthen the bond your subscribers have with you, depending on what you as an artist are promoting, for instance, for a single release you may send them a behind the scenes video of the singles music video, all of this is just to build momentum for the big release day, the more micro-content you send to your audience the more engaged they will be.
+This will strengthen the bond your subscribers have with you, depending on what you as an artist are promoting, for instance, for a single release you may send them a behind the scenes video of the singles music video or secret bonus tracks, all of this is just to build momentum for the big release day, the more micro-content you send to your entire audience the more engaged they will be.

 If you’re planning a campaign out like this for an extended period of time continue to add in delays, emails, and conditions throughout the email funnel until the date of your single release.